-The winery is located in the municipality of La Morra (province of Cuneo) in the Italian region Piedmont, The family has been running viticulture for six generations.
-The operation today led by Manuel, Andrea Marchetti and Elisa Marchetti; when Walter Bonetti is responsible.
-In the foundation of a 13th century tower is the maturing cellar, the premises for the fermentation and bottling are in the basement of a 19th century monastery.
+The estate is located in the commune of La Morra (province of Cuneo) in the Italian region Piedmont, The family has been wine-growing for six generations.
+The operation today is managed by Manuel, Andrea Marchetti and Elisa Marchetti; as Walter Bonetti is responsible.
+In the foundation of a tower from the 13th century is the maturing cellar, the premises for the fermentation and bottling are in the basement of a monastery built in the 19th century.

-The vineyards cover 20 hectares of vineyards; no grapes are bought.
-It will be the grape varieties Arneis.
+The vineyards cover 20 hectares; no grapes are bought.
+There are the grape varieties Arneis.
 Barbera.
 Dolcetto, Moscato ( Muscat Blanc ) and Nebbiolo cultured.
-The red wines will last up to 45 days maceration with constant submission of the vinified.
+The red wines are long lasting up to 45 days maceration with constant suppression of the vinified.
 The product range includes the DOCG wines Roero Arneis.
-Moscato d'Asti and different Barolo named "Del Comune di La Morra", "La Serra", "Brunate" and " Chinato “, As well as the DOC wines Dolcetto d'Alba "Boschi di Berri" (from very old, ungrafted Vines) and "Fontanazza", Barbera d'Alba "Ciabot Camerano" and Langhe Nebbiolo "Lasarin".
-The flagship of the house is the Barolo "Brunate" from the same name, who spent two years in the 30 hl big wooden barrel from Slavonian oak matures.
-Every year, 125,000 bottles of wine are produced, of which around 85% are exported.
+Moscato d'Asti and various Barolo called "Del Comune di La Morra", "La Serra", "Brunate" and " Chinato “, As well as the DOC wines Dolcetto d'Alba "Boschi di Berri" (from very old, ungrafted Vines) and "Fontanazza", Barbera d'Alba "Ciabot Camerano" and Langhe Nebbiolo "Lasarin".
+The flagship of the house is the Barolo "Brunate" from the location of the same name, which has been in the 30 hl large wooden barrel matures from Slavonian oak.
+125,000 bottles of wine are produced annually, of which around 85% are exported.
 The winery is a member of Consorzio di tutela del Barolo e del Barbaresco and Consorzio dell'Albeisa.

 Images: Well Com Alba